aimeehorwood/aimeehorwood/README.md

 - I used to work as a political and communications strategist, now I am using my problem-solving, team-work, communication, and strategic thinking skills to build full stack applications in JavaScript and Ruby.
 How awesome is that?

 - I am ready to utilise OOP, TDD, paired programming, and agile methodologies to a role where I can feed my curiosity and write high quality code to build programs that truly matter

+### What I am working on

+- Finishing Makers Academy and completing my final group project

 ## Tech Skills